getpelican/pelican-plugins/pelican_comment_system/doc/form.md

 	<input name="replyto" type="hidden" id="commentForm_replyto">
 </form>
 ```

 You may want to add a button to reset the `replyto` field.

 #### Javascript

-To generate the mailto-Link and set the `replyto` field there is some javascript required.
+To generate the `mailto:` link and set the `replyto` field, there is some Javascript required.

 ```javascript
 <script type="text/javascript">